bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    This endpoint returns conditions only if the transaction they're in are included in a ``VALID`` or ``UNDECIDED`` block on ``bigchain``.

-   :param fields: A comma separated string to expand properties on the transaction object to be returned.
+   :query fields: A comma separated string to expand properties on the transaction object to be returned.
    :type fields: string

-   :param fulfilled: A flag to indicate if transaction's with fulfilled conditions should be returned.
+   :query fulfilled: A flag to indicate if transaction's with fulfilled conditions should be returned.
    :type fulfilled: boolean

-   :param owners_after: Public keys able to validly spend an output of a transaction, assuming the user also has the corresponding private key.
+   :query owners_after: Public keys able to validly spend an output of a transaction, assuming the user also has the corresponding private key.
    :type owners_after: base58 encoded string

    **Example request**: